 Professor Simon Oliver

 I first studied Philosophy, Politics and Economics at the University of Oxford.
 After a year working at a mission school in Zaire (now the Democratic Republic of the Congo) and a further year working in the property sector in Leeds, I moved to the University of Cambridge to study Theology.
 I was ordained to the diaconate in 1998 and to the priesthood in 1999.
 In 2000-2001 I was acting Dean of Jesus College, Cambridge and Director of Studies in Theology.
 From 2001 to 2004 I was Chaplain of Hertford College, Oxford.
 During this time in Oxford, I was also honorary Chaplain to Helen House and Douglas House, hospices for children and young adults with life-limiting illness.
 This led to a particular interest in theological anthropology and the theology of disability, topics which I now include in undergraduate modules.
 I was Senior Lecturer at the University of Wales, Lampeter from 2004 and moved to the University of Nottingham in 2009, becoming Head of Department in 2013.
 I came to Durham as Van Mildert Professor of Divinity in September 2015.
-I am a native of Nottingham and a lifelong fan of Nottingham Forest as well as a lover of cricket, rugby, food, film, books and France.
+I am a native of Nottingham and a lover of cricket, rugby, food, film, books, and France.